 Love plants?
 Have a favourite you want to sketch?
 This workshop is an introduction to plant illustrations and is ideal for anyone interested in drawing and painting the botanical world.
 The workshop will be held offsite, at the Auckland Botanic Gardens.
 Bring your own materials.
+More information below course dates.

 Listen to Sandra Morris talking on National Radio about the upcoming International Exhibition of Botanical Art here.
 After a brief look at the history and contemporary development of botanical illustration, some basic plant anatomy will be explored.
 Flower structures and leaf shapes will be examined with the 'naked eye' as well as under a microscope.
 Exercises on observational drawing will be set, encouraging you to experiment with a range of drawing tools, such as pencils, charcoal, pastel and water colours.